/

 Dr Shanthi Ramanathan

-Head, Research Impact at HMRI
+Head, Research Impact and Evaluation at Hunter Medical Research Institute

 Co-chair of the Research Impact Committee and Community of Practice for the Association of Australian Medical Research Institutes (AAMRI)